ystia/yorc-guides/docs/install/install_a4c.md

 First you need to install Alien4Cloud.
 Yorc 3.0.1 requires Alien4Cloud 2.0.0.
-You can either install manually Alien4Cloud dependencies python, curl, java 8 as described in [ALien4Cloud 2.0.0 Getting Started guide](https://alien4cloud.github.io/#/documentation/2.0.0/getting_started/new_getting_started.html), or use the docker image alien4cloud/alien4cloud:2.0.0 avaliable on [Docker Hub](https://hub.docker.com/r/alien4cloud/alien4cloud/).
+You can either install manually Alien4Cloud dependencies python, curl, java 8 as described in [ALien4Cloud 2.0.0 Getting Started guide](https://alien4cloud.github.io/#/documentation/2.0.0/getting_started/new_getting_started.html), or use the docker image `alien4cloud/alien4cloud:2.0.0` available on [Docker Hub](https://hub.docker.com/r/alien4cloud/alien4cloud/).

 The open source distribution of Alien4Cloud 2.0.0 can be downloaded at : https://fastconnect.org/maven/service/local/repositories/opensource/content/alien4cloud/alien4cloud-dist/2.0.0/alien4cloud-dist-2.0.0-dist.tar.gz

 There is also a premium edition (see https://alien4cloud.github.io/common/download.html) with interesting additional features, like the ability to see applications deployment logs from the underlying orchestrator.